michelvambattu/blogger/readme.md

 ## Blogger

-This is a demo blogging system done in laravel.
-Feel free to play with it.
+<p>This is a demo blogging system done in laravel.
+Feel free to play with it.</p>